-If you have been automatically enrolled in the Plan on starting new employment, you have 55 days within which to opt out of the Plan.
+If you have been automatically enrolled in the Plan on starting new employment, you have 55 days within which to opt out of the Plan (but you cannot opt out within the first 13 days of starting your new employment).
 Further details around opting out of the Plan are available by contacting us.